Influencer Marketing 101

 Their Reporting is Inconsistent

-Disorganization can crush even the most promising influencer campaigns.
+Disorganization can wreck even the most promising influencer campaigns.

-How to Report Influencer Marketing ROI to Your Teammates
+How to Report Influencer Marketing ROI to Your Team

 Below is a sample influencer campaign report using our own tracking template: